 Those who worship visible things born of the

 prakrti, such as the earth, trees, bodies (human and the like) in place of God are enveloped in still greater darkness, in other words, they are extremely foolish, fall into an awful hell of pain and sorrow, and suffer terribly for a long time."(Yajur Veda 40:9.)

 When the religion of the Veda knows no

 idols then why so many gods and goddesses with different form and name are being propagated as Vedic gods.
-Why these conceptual gods are introduced when Vedic concept of god is free from form and attributes.
+Why these conceptual gods are introduced when the Vedic concept of God is free from form and attributes.

 The Sruti itself says: "This Atma is NOT to be attained by a study of the Vedas.
 (Katha Upanishad I, 2, 23."

-Therefore, all the non- Vedic add-ons and attribute based knowledge, which are inferior, have to be bifurcated and excluded to know the ultimate truth.
+Therefore, all the non- Vedic add-ons and attribute based knowledge, which is inferior, have to be bifurcated and excluded to know the ultimate truth.
 The seeker of truth has to drop all the

-One has to go beyond Vedas means go beyond religion.
-Go beyond religion means, go beyond
+One has to go beyond Vedas means to go beyond religion.
+Go beyond religion means, go beyond the

 concept of god.
 Thus, going beyond Veda, religion and conceptual god means going beyond illusion.
 That is end of Vedas (Veda – antha)